Griffin Uber & Lyft Accident Lawyer

 Let The King Firm fight to recover the money you need to cover the cost of your medical care and compensate for your pain and suffering after an Uber or Lyft accident in Griffin, Georgia.
 We are here to put 16+ years of combined experience behind your case and work to recover meaningful compensation on your behalf.

-Contact our Griffin Uber and Lyft accident attorneys to arrange a time for your free initial case evaluation now.
+Contact our Griffin, GA office to arrange a time for your free initial case evaluation now.